fib-international/structuralcodes/docs/theory/section_integrator.md

 (theory-fiber-integrator)=
 ## Fiber integrator
-Uses a discretized approach where the section is divided into fibers, each representing a material point.
+This integrator uses a discretized approach where the section is divided into fibers, each representing a material point.
 This discretization is performed by a triangulation of the geometry.
 Each fiber is defined as the centre point of each triangle and is characterized by its competence area.

 According to this integration, the integrals over the cross section are simply sums for all fibers.
 For instance, internal forces are determined as: